eddmann/our-wedding-infra/README.md

 ### Stage Applications

 The _service_ is composed of many _applications_ which are logically seperated within a given _stage_ based on runtime/storage requirements.
-Currently there is only a single _application_ named **Website**, which manages the infrastructure for the [RSVP website](https://github.com/eddmann/our-wedding-website).
+There are two applications - one named **Website**, which manages the infrastructure for the [RSVP website](https://github.com/eddmann/our-wedding-website); and another named **Gallery**, which manages infrastructure for the [photo gallery](https://github.com/eddmann/our-wedding-gallery).
-However, within the Wedding _service_ you could possibly see other applications such as a wedding-day photo upload service being added (although, unsure if I will actually have time to do this 😬).

 ## Tooling